I am sure you wonder what a good processor speed for a laptop is?

-There are several different laptop processors available, each with its own set of specifications such as core count, thread count, cache memory, TDP, etc.
+Several different laptop processors are available, each with its own specifications such as core count, thread count, cache memory, TDP, etc.

 However, the clock speed of a CPU is still an essential aspect that people consider when assessing its performance.